-BSc First Class or 2:1 or equivalent in a relevant scientific discpline which would normally be one of the biological sciences or natural sciences.
-Subject to University regulations, MBChB or BDS students who had completed 3 years of stuy would be eligible to intercalate.
+Applicants should normally have a bachelor’s degree with at least a 2:1 or equivalent in a relevant scientific discipline which would normally be one of the biological sciences or natural sciences.
+Subject to University regulations, MBChB or BDS students who had completed 3 years of study would be eligible to intercalate.

 English language requirements